List of football stadiums in Scotland

-This is a list of association football stadiums in Scotland, ranked in descending order of capacity.
-The minimum required capacity is 1,000.
+This is a list of association football stadiums in Scotland, ranked in order of capacity, with the minimum capacity being 1,000.
 The largest association football ground is Celtic Park with a capacity of 60,411.
 The three largest football stadiums in the country are located in Scotland's largest city Glasgow – Celtic Park, Hampden Park (the football ground of the national football team) and Ibrox Stadium.

 The Scottish Premiership has the highest number of largest stadiums in the country by capacity.
 Other smaller stadiums include Somerset Park in Ayr and Firhill Stadium in Glasgow, both of which are Scottish Championship league stadiums.